 There is no denying that high-stakes testing is a large part of the education spectrum these days.
 Schools, parents, and even we as teachers question “What are standardized testing goals?”, which comes down to so many moving parts that unfortunately wrap themselves around test scores and test results.

-If you are looking to get the most out of your students on these tests, it may be time to take a look at how they are being taught.
+If you are looking to get the most student performance on these tests, it may be time to take a look at how they are being taught.
 You can teach the content without having to sacrifice creativity or enthusiasm for your subject area.

 So how do you know if your assessments are effective?
-It is simple: they should elicit different levels of thinking by the students.
+It is simple: they should elicit different levels of thinking from the students.
 It is the teacher’s job to elicit that thinking in order to get a full picture of what their students know and can do.
 How you manage this in your classroom is one of the most important decisions you can make when you are lesson planning because, let’s be honest, a single test does not showcase the academic achievement you see in the classroom every day.

 While preparing the students for these long testing sessions is important, it is more important (in my opinion), to prepare them to think about how to solve the questions they are asked as opposed to how to physically sit for the test.
 Though they complement each other, one will take them farther in the end.